linuxjuggler/laravel-docker-learning/readme.md

 ## Usage

 1. You can use the `exec` file to execuete the commands on docker, but make sure that you give it execute permission `chmod +x exec`.
-1. To install the libraries using composer you execute `./exec app_1 composer.phar install`.
+1. To install the libraries using composer you execute `./exec app_1 composer.phar install`, remember to change app_1 with the name of the php image you have.
-1. To require a new library using composer you execute a command like `./exec app_1 composer.phar require league/flysystem-sftp`.
+1. To require a new library using composer you execute a command like `./exec app_1 composer.phar require league/flysystem-sftp`, remember to change app_1 with the name of the php image you have..
-1. To run any `artisan` command you can execute it like `./exec app_1 artisan list`.
+1. To run any `artisan` command you can execute it like `./exec app_1 artisan list`, remember to change app_1 with the name of the php image you have..

 ## Thanks